-Nice?
-Very much so.
-Jewel of the Cote d’Azure, this city is a stunner.
-Nestled on the glorious curve of the Bay of Angels, Nice is glamorous, graceful and uber cool.
+Jewel of the Côte d’Azur, Nice is a truly beautiful city.
+Nestled on the glorious curve of the Bay of Angels, Nice is glamorous and elegant.
 It’s also perfectly placed to explore this sought-after region.
-Life is never dull in la belle Nice, and that’s not just down to the year-round sunshine.
+Life is never dull in la belle Nice, and that’s not just down to the fantastic beaches and great nightlife.

 The buzzy old town is a disarray of cobbled streets, character-filled cafés, chocolate shops and quirky independent boutiques.
-It’s barely changed since the 1700s, and the joy is just to wander and see what happens.
-Cours Saleya is at the heart of the action, hosting a bustling flower market in the morning, and excellent people watching/posing/sun soaking opportunities in the afternoons and evenings.
+It’s barely changed since the 1700s and has plenty of pretty squares and streets to wander down.
+Cours Saleya is at the heart of the action, hosting a bustling flower market in the morning and excellent people watching and sunbathing opportunities in the afternoons.

 The wide sweep of Promenade des Anglais stretches for seven kilometres along the front.
-On the town side it’s all elegant architecture, swanky hotels and luxury apartments.
+Head inland and it’s all elegant architecture, swanky hotels and luxury apartments.
 Rooftop bars are awash with the glitterati.
-Across the road, rollerblading grannies with poodles in tow sashay their way along the seafront.
-It’s pure Malibu with French attitude.
+It really is pure glitz and glamour.

 There’s plenty of art, culture, music and history to satisfy.
 Nice only became part of France in 1860, and is so close to the Italian border that you could pop there and back in a morning.
 The result is a mish-mash of cultural influences loved by artists including Henri Matisse and Marc Chagall, both of whom have museums dedicated to their work.
-Top it off with imposing churches, an old port and a great live music scene, all in the shadow of the Alps, and you get an idea of the niceness of Nice.
+Top it off with imposing churches, an old port and a great live music scene, all in the shadow of the Alps, and you get a beautiful mix of everything.

 Nice isn’t just about the sea.
 It’s brilliantly placed at the bottom of the French Alps.
 A short drive from the city will have you heading up winding roads and into the hills, where you can stop off at any one of a number of dainty little villages for lunch and a good old gander at the view.Explore the coast